BT Deals For New Customers 2023 | Broadband And TV Offers

 If you’re considering BT Broadband (and also possibly BT TV), here are some advantages they have when compared to other providers.

-• New BT customers get a “Stay Fast Guarantee”, rather than just an average.
-This gives you a bit more protection against sudden drops in broadband speed.
+• New BT customers get a “Stay Fast Guarantee”, rather than just an average download speed.
+This gives you a bit more protection against sudden drops in speed.
 Not all providers offer a minimum speed with their superfast fibre broadband – most just quote an average.

 • Their TV bundles are very comprehensive, and are quite flexible.
 You can upgrade or downgrade your TV packages each month, even during your 24 month broadband contract.
 You can’t remove it completely though – you’ll have to get Entertainment, at the very least.